Industrial Glossary

 Tools & EquipmentCubic Feet per Minute

-A unit of measurement for the volume of air flow, commonly used to rate air compressors, pneumatic tools, ventilation systems, and dust collection equipment.
-Matching CFM requirements to tool demands is essential for proper pneumatic system design.
+A unit of measurement for air flow volume, commonly used to rate air compressors, pneumatic tools, ventilation systems, and dust collection equipment.

 CMMS